*Has Existential Crisis* - Artist Interview with Mike Harrington

 Thank you!

-Congratulations Mike on the accomplishment!!
+Congratulations Mike on this accomplishment!!
 You can see “Has Existential Crisis” on show until May 11 along with other events, which you can find here.

-If people are interested in reaching out to be part of the project, they can reach out to Mike through his Instagram or website.
+If you are interested in reaching out to be part of the project, you can reach out to Mike through his Instagram or website.

 Website: mikedharrington.com